How Much Does A Removal Company Cost?

 What Is The Average Rent In Reading?

-Whether you’re moving in or to Reading, it’s important to consider all options available to you.
 You may not be ready to buy a house, but there are plenty of renting options available in Reading.
-For those considering renting in the area, the current average asking price is £1,293 pcm.
+For those considering renting in the area, the current average asking price is £1,187 pcm, with one-bedroom flats costing £688 pcm and two-bedroom houses averaging at £1,179 pcm.

 Compare My Move have done the hard work and researched affordable areas to rent in Reading.
-We've listed 4 areas to help with your location search and we've included a bit about the area as well as the average renting price overall, for 1-bedroom flats and for 2-bedroom houses.
+We've listed 4 areas to help with your location search and we've included a bit about the area as well as the average renting price overall, for one-bedroom flats and for two-bedroom houses.

 If you’re moving in Reading, Emmer Green should be high on your list of areas to explore as the current average asking rent is £920 pcm .
 If you’re looking for a smaller property, 1-bedroom flats are currently priced at £750 pcm.
 For those looking for something more spacious, 2-bedroom houses average at £849 pcm.